sayan1886/blockarraygroup/docs/README.md

 4. Implementation of our Ecosystem
 5. Corporate Overview

-# Logistics & Supply Chain Managment
+# Logistics & Supply Chain Management

-We can divde the logistics industry into three (3) segments: Land, Air and Sea.
+We can divide the logistics industry into three (3) segments: Land, Air and Sea.

 Of these market segments, land (overland freight) compromises the largest share, with Trucking being the largest segment of overland freight.

-> Supply Chain Managment main goal is: **Demand Forecasting**
+> Supply Chain Management main goal is: **Demand Forecasting**